 Output File Execution

 Once the output file has been generated successfully, the msource function will execute it normally using the Base R source function.
-At this point the generated code runs like a normal R program, and any errors or warnings will be sent to the console by default.
+At this point the generated code runs like a normal R program, and any errors or warnings will be sent to the console.

 If you do not wish to execute the generated code, use the exec parameter to turn off execution.